| | | |

 Visiting Kinderdijk

-From Amsterdam it would be easiest to take a group or private tour.
-Take a look at any of the Kinderdijk tours at this link.
+From Amsterdam it would be easiest to take a tour.
+Here are a few suggestions:

-From Rotterdam Zuidplein you can take bus 190 to Kinderdijk.
-To get to Zuidplein, take metro D from Central Station.
-Alternatively, you can take the Waterbus from Erasmusbrug during the summer.
+From Amsterdam, you need to get to Rotterdam Central Station first, then take metro D to Zuidplein.
+From there, take bus 190 to Kinderdijk.
+Alternatively, in Rotterdam you can take the Waterbus from Erasmusbrug during the summer.
 The rest of the year you’d get off at Ridderkerk and catch the Driehoeksveer ferry from there.

 In this view we look up one of the vanes.
 The part of the mill that can rotate is painted black.